Grant Information

 NCKRI Grants Overview

-In 2019, NCKRI initiated new grant programs designed to facilitate and support cave and karst research at academic and research institutions across the United States.
-These funding opportunities are made possible by generous support from the National Park Service.
-Three grants are offered:
+In 2019, NCKRI initiated three new grant programs designed to facilitate and support cave and karst research at academic and research institutions across the United States.

 Information on recent awards is found below: